Jason-Tree/GIVE/README.md

 Paper link: [arXiv](https://arxiv.org/abs/2410.08475)

 Large Language Models stumble on complex-domain questions because of lacking domain-specific internal knowledge.
-Textual or Knowledge Graph base RAG approaches assume the comprehensiveness of the accssible non-parametric knowledge base, which is costly or not feasible in scientific domains.
+Textual or Knowledge Graph based RAG approaches assume the comprehensiveness of the accssible non-parametric knowledge base, which is costly or not feasible in scientific domains.

 *How can we combine the parametric knowledge and limited non-parametric information to boost human-like reasoning?*